SilenceVosh/silencevosh.github.io/_posts/2020-09-05-What-makes-me-laugh2.md

 In the opening of the movie Kiss, Kiss, Bang, Bang, one character is bantering with his gay friend, and says, "But when you see a naked guy, your brain says, 'I want that.'
 I don't make that leap.
 It's like, Look, there's an elephant.
 Quick let's drain its blood to paint my boathouse.
 It's just that that's not the first thing you think of."

-This is great linguistic humor.
+This is terrific linguistic humor.